khan9048/Facial_depth_estimation/README.md

 We will also update latest progress and available sources to this repository~

 # Note
-This repository contains PyTorch implementations of https://github.com/ialhashim/DenseDepth on our new high quality generated 3D synthetic dataset.
+This repository contains PyTorch implementations of the paper 'Accurate 2D Facial Depth Models Derived from a 3D Synthetic Dataset' on our new high quality generated 3D synthetic dataset along with training on https://github.com/ialhashim/DenseDepth.

 # Requirements
 pip install...: